open-webui/open-webui/README.md

 - ✨ **Multiple OpenAI-Compatible API Support**: Seamlessly integrate and customize various OpenAI-compatible APIs, enhancing the versatility of your chat interactions.

-- 🔑 **API Key Generation Support**: Generate secret keys to leverage Open WebUI with OpenAI libraries, simplifying integration and development.
+- 🔑 **API Key Generation Support**: Generate secret keys to leverage Cerebrum LLM UI with OpenAI libraries, simplifying integration and development.

 - 🔗 **External Ollama Server Connection**: Seamlessly link to an external Ollama server hosted on a different address by configuring the environment variable.